Karl Giering: Brussels

-In Berlin, the Gestapo was ordered to assist Harry Piepe and they selected Giering to lead the investigation and the Sonderkommando Rote Kapelle.
+In Berlin, the Gestapo was ordered to assist Harry Piepe and they selected Giering at the beginning of July 1942 to lead the investigation and the Sonderkommando Rote Kapelle.
 Giering's investigation linked the name Carlos Alamos with GRU officer Mikhail Makarov.
 On Giering's instructions, Makarov was taken to Berlin to undergo interrogation.
 Instead of being sent to Breendonk or a concentration camp, he was taken to Giering's home, where Giering hoped the homely environment would make him talk.
 However Makarov never exposed any details of the network and he was sent back to Saint-Gilles prison in Brussels.

 Giering turned to Rita Arnould as the new lead in the investigation and she identified the Abwehr informer and Polish Jewish forger Abraham Rajchmann.
 It was Rajchmann who forged identity documents in the secret room of 101 Rue des Atrébates.
 Rajchmann in turn betrayed Soviet agent Konstantin Jeffremov who was arrested on 22 July 1942 in Brussels, while attempting to obtain forged identity documents for himself.

 Jeffremov was to be tortured but agreed to cooperate and gave up several important members of the espionage network in Belgium and the Netherlands.
 Eventually Jeffremov began to work for the Sonderkommando. in a Funkspiel operation.
 Through Jeffremov, contact was made with Germaine Schneider, a courier who worked for the group between Brussels and Paris.
 However, Schneider contacted Leopold Trepper, the technical director of a Soviet Red Army Intelligence in western Europe.
 Trepper advised Schneider to sever all contact with Jeffremov and move to a hideout in Lyons.
 Giering instead focused on Germaine Schneider's husband Franz Schneider.
 In November 1942, Franz Schneider was interrogated by Giering but as he was not part of the network he was not arrested, and managed to inform Trepper that Jeffremov had been arrested.